 Alaskan Sockeye Salmon (Red)

-This deep red salmon has a firm texture and full taste.
+Sockeye salmon is a deep red salmon with a firm texture and full taste.
 It’s easy to grill and easy to serve.
 It’s easy to grill, bake, steam, smoke or roast.
 With minimal effort, you can wow your guests or your family.
 It’s also a great starting point to hone your skills as an amateur chef.
 A 6-ounce serving of sockeye has 240-250 calories, 36 grams of protein, 9.5 grams of fat (mostly omega-3 fatty acids).

 Alaskan King Salmon (Chinook)